ozkary/data-engineering-mta-turnstile/Step5-Analysis/README.md

 # Step 5 Data Analysis and Visualization
 Data analysis and visualization are fundamental to a data-driven decision-making process.
 To grasp the best strategy for our scenario, we delve into the data analysis and visualization phase of the process, making data models, analyzes and diagrams that allow us to tell stories from the data.

 Once the data is available from the Data Warehouse, the next step is to analyze and visualize the data, so we can understand the information that is providing.
-This is the moment where we look at the original requirements and determine what should be needed to meet them
+This is the moment where we look at the original requirements and determine what should be needed to meet them.

 ## Data Analysis Requirements